 In 10 years, climate change will cost us $ 20 billion a year

-Large-scale wildfires, catastrophic hurricanes and tropical storms, and tornadoes are just some of the notable weather events that have occurred in the United States during 2020.
-The year that changed the whole world beyond recognition with the COVID-19 pandemic.
+Large-scale wildfires, catastrophic hurricanes and tropical storms, and tornadoes are just some of the notable weather events that occurred in the United States during 2020.
+A year that changed the whole world beyond recognition with the COVID-19 pandemic.
 But, as he writes The hill further we should expect only a worsening of the situation.

 Photo: Shutterstock